oracle/vagrant-projects/OracleLinux/7/README.md

 ## Other info

 - If you need to, you can connect to the machine via `vagrant ssh`.
-- On the guest OS, the directory `/vagrant` is a shared folder and maps to wherever you have this file checked out.
+- The directory in which the `Vagrantfile` is located is automatically mounted into the guest at `/vagrant` as a shared folder.